 Employees (and their families) have access to an extensive range of support services through our employee assistance program.
 Employees can discretely and confidentially access a range of emotional, physical and social support services including:

 - 24/7 face-to-face and telephone counselling

 - manager hotline

 - health and wellbeing services

-- extensive online resources
+- extensive online resources:

 - mortgage assist

-- o health risk assessment
+- health risk assessment

-- o finance assist
+- finance assist

-- o legal assist
+- legal assist.